espunny/raspberrypi-Alarm/README.md

 Now you can close the ssh and the alarm works on the background. to restore de screen session: $ screen -r
 More info with screen --help

+If you want to start the script when the raspberry boots you can edit the /etc/rc.local file and add this at end /path to your install/alarma.sh & (& runs on background)

+/etc/init.d/rc.local start || stop (to start and stop)

 Future implementations